 Teaching at Cambridge

 Three types of teaching are involved, namely lectures, practicals and supervisions.
-Lectures and practicals are organised by the University departments and take place in theatres and laboratories that are scattered around the town; Geologists also have field trips during term and the vacations.
+Lectures and practicals are organised by the University departments and take place in lecture theatres and laboratories that are scattered around the town; Geologists also have field trips during term and the vacations.
 The lectures can be fairly formal, particularly in the first year when there may be a few hundred students present.